edcheyjr/harry-potter/CONTRIBUTING.md

 Make your changes on a new branch created from the `main` branch.
 Please ensure your code follows our [code style guidelines](./CODE_STYLE.md).

-#### Testing
+#### Testing (Not a must now)

-Write tests to cover your changes and ensure that existing tests pass.
+Please write tests to cover your changes and make sure that existing tests pass.

 #### Submitting a Pull Request